What is BCLS Certification?

 The BLS certification course is commonly called BCLS.
 BCLS is an acronym meaning Basic Cardiac Life Support.
 BCLS certification teaches emergency life saving interventions such as cardiopulmonary resuscitation (CPR), how to work an automated external defibrillator (AED), and how to respond when a person is choking.
 The interventions taught in the BLS class are based on clinical research and include the internationally accepted CPR and ECC guidelines.

 Is BCLS the Same as BLS?

-Free BCLS Training Manuals Written by Physicians
+Free BCLS Training Manuals

 BCLS certification and training can be done completely online.
 Our automated training, testing, and certificate delivery program includes everything you need to complete your course in the fastest way possible.
 After registration you will be given access to a series of training materials with highlighted key concepts.
 The Online training manual can also be printed and studied at any location.
 Through our efficient BCLS certification methods you can have your training completed in under 60 minutes.